-UPDATED 2022: Eilat is the ultimate vacation travel destination in Israel for families.
+UPDATED 2022: Eilat for families is the ultimate vacation travel destination in Israel.
 From fun-in-the-sun attractions to unique desert activities, Eilat has it all for families of all ages!
 Incredible hotels, delicious eateries and entertaining day trips – what more could you ask for on a family holiday?
 So let’s dive right in to the Ultimate Eilat Travel Guide for Families with a few questions I’ve received about traveling to Eilat….

 Eilat is Israel’s southernmost city, bordering with both Jordan and Egypt and lies on the gorgeous Red Sea.
 It is located in the Negev Desert as surrounding mountains contrasting with the blue sea make for picturesque moments and unforgettable memories.